 - DEED does require each contracted agency to address disparities in their workforce planning documents.

-- For information on each of these programs, view the state Dislocated Worker annual report, the Workforce Investment Act annual report, and the state Adult Workforce Development pilot program report.
+- For information on each of these programs, view the Dislocated Worker, the Workforce Innovation and Opportunity Act, and the Adult Career Pathways websites.

 - Read a note on programmatic wording in Appendix A. Read about our qualitative research methodology in Appendix B.